 Introduced by Sens.
 Bob Casey, D-Pa. and Bill Cassidy, R-La., the bipartisan S. 4472, Health Care Capacity for Pediatric Mental Health Act of 2022, legislation takes concrete steps to support pediatric behavioral health care integration and coordination, workforce training, and increases investments in the pediatric behavioral health infrastructure.

-The Health Care Capacity for Pediatric Mental Health Act (S. 4472) will establish three new grant programs at the Health Resources and Services Administration (HRSA) uniquely focused on urgent needs with pediatric mental and behavioral health care.
+The Health Care Capacity for Pediatric Mental Health Act (S. 4472) will establish three new grant programs at the Health Resources and Services Administration (HRSA) focused on urgent needs for pediatric mental and behavioral health care.
 Together these grants:

 Strengthen community-based pediatric mental health services by enabling communities to implement or develop new programs and policies tailored to meet the mental and behavioral health needs of children.

 Support training to enhance the pediatric mental health workforce